gornostal/resume/_includes/resume.md

 ## Summary

-I'm a web developer with over 4 years working experience and Master degree in computer science.
+I'm a web developer with over 4 years working experience and a Master's degree in Computer Science.
 I'm skilled both in back-end development with PHP and front-end development (Javascript, jQuery, HTML5).
 I have considerable experience developing web applications using Zend Framework and MODx CMS.
 In most projects I have used MySQL, but I also have some experience with MongoDB and Redis.